List of deputy chief ministers of Andhra Pradesh

 The deputy chief minister of Andhra Pradesh is the deputy to the chief minister of Andhra Pradesh, who is the head of the government of Andhra Pradesh.
 The deputy chief minister is the second-highest-ranking member of the Andhra Pradesh Council of Ministers.
 A deputy chief minister also holds a cabinet portfolio in the state ministry.
 On multiple occasions, proposals have arisen to make the post permanent, but without result.
-The same goes for the post of deputy prime minister at the national level.
+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
+Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
+This oath has also sparked controversies.

 In 1953, Andhra State consisted of Coastal Andhra and Rayalaseema regions.
 This state was carved out of the erstwhile Madras State.
 Later, the Andhra state was merged with Telangana province of Hyderabad to form Andhra Pradesh in November 1956.
 On 1 November 1958, Hyderabad State ceased to exist; its Gulbarga and Aurangabad divisions were merged into Mysore State and Bombay State respectively.
 Its remaining Telugu-speaking portion, Telangana, was added to Andhra State.
 Andhra state formed from Madras state on 1953 oct 1.
 After 58 years, Telangana was carved out to form as a separate state on 2 June 2014 by Andhra Pradesh Reorganisation Act, 2014.

 Konda Venkata Ranga Reddy was first deputy chief minister since the state's formation in November 1956.
 Pushpasreevani Pamula was the first women to hold the post, who has served from June 2019 to April 2022.

 The current incumbent Konidala Pawan Kalyan is from the Janasena Party since 16 June 2024.

+Oath as the state deputy chief minister

+The deputy chief minister serves five years in the office.
+The following is the oath of the Deputy chief minister of state: